 “to uphold the North Korean constitution, eliminate vestiges of Japanese imperialism, assist the army, build friendship with the Soviet Union and other socialist states, work for reunification and “foster the spirit of the working class among Buddhists for the prosperity of the father land and the development of its culture”.

-A bit of buddhism with socialist characteristics and yet while this might seem strange, it is also how things work in China, which you can read about here.
+A bit of Buddhism with socialist characteristics and yet while this might seem strange, it is also how things work in China, which you can read about here.
+The essential idea in socialist states being that everything, even religion needs to put the state first and foremost.

 Buddhism in North Korea